SoftUni-Internal/interactive-content/EN/06-Unit-Testing/01-Seven-Testing-Principles.md

 The later a bug is found - the more it costs!

-The **cost** involved fixing defects at the start, when the project is small is cheaper compared to those found during the later stages of testing.
+The **costs** involved in fixing defects at the start of the projects are cheaper compared to those found during the later stages of testing.

 [image assetsSrc="Unit-Testing-Example.png" /]

 ## 5.Pesticide Paradox

-The Pesticide Paradox in testing shows us that the process of **repeating** the **same tests** over and over eventually will stop find new defects or bugs.
+The Pesticide Paradox in testing, states that repeating **the same tests** over and over again eventually will stop detecting new defects or bugs.

 We can overcome this problem by writing new tests and adding new test data.

 ## 6.Testing shows presence of defects:

-It is important to understand that even **after testing** we cannot say our product is **100% defect free**.
+It is important to understand that even **after testing** we cannot state that our product is **100% defect free**.

-Our tests cannot prove that our software is free of defects.

 However efficient testing techniques **reduces** the chance of undiscovered bugs/defects.